alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 In some cases you might want to run your tests on dozens or even hundreds of real devices, to test the compatibility of your app on many different device models and OS versions.
 There are multiple device farms that will enable you to do so, without having to own the devices yourself.

 Some of these cloud services allow running Appium automated tests by giving you access to an Appium server running in the cloud that has access to all their mobile devices.
-These services will work with AltTester Unity SDK only if they also offer some solution for local testing / tunneling that supports web sockets, so that the device in the cloud can access the AltTester Desktop app running locally on your machine.
-So far, we know that **BrowserStack** (with BrowerStack Local) and **SauceLabs** work with AltTester.
+These services will work with AltTester® Unity SDK only if they also offer some solution for local testing / tunneling that supports web sockets, so that the device in the cloud can access the AltTester® Desktop app running locally on your machine.
+So far, we know that **BrowserStack** (with BrowerStack Local) and **SauceLabs** work with AltTester®.

 ```eval_rst